Joe Thornton: San Jose Sharks (2005–2020)

 At the end of the 2013–14 season, Thornton ranked 46th on the all-time points leaders (1,194) and 24th on the all-time assist leaders (852) for the NHL.
 He also became the San Jose Sharks' all-time leader in assists with 567.
 Thornton finished the 2013–14 season with 11 goals and 65 assists as the Sharks amassed 111 points, just six short of their franchise's all-time-high mark, and were among the favourites to win the Stanley Cup.
-Facing their in-state rival Los Angeles Kings in the first round of the 2014 playoffs, the Sharks won the first three games in the best-of-seven series.
-However, Los Angeles won the next four games and became just the fourth team in NHL history to win a playoff series after trailing three games to none.
-Thornton finished the playoffs with just two goals and an assist.
+Facing their in-state rival Los Angeles Kings in the first round of the 2014 playoffs, the Sharks won the first three games in the series.
+However, the eventual Stanley Cup champion Kings won the next four games and became just the fourth team in NHL history to win a playoff series in seven games after initially trailing three games to none.
+Thornton finished the playoffs with just two goals and an assist for three points in all seven games.

 On August 20, 2014, Sharks head coach Todd McLellan announced that Thornton had been stripped of his captaincy and that the Sharks would start the 2014–15 season without a captain.
 Joe Pavelski was eventually named Sharks' captain at the start of the 2015–16 season.

 On January 26, 2015, Thornton recorded his 1,300th career point during a game against the Colorado Avalanche with his assist on a Joe Pavelski goal, Thornton's second assist of the game.
-Thornton is the 33rd player in NHL history to reach 1,300 points, second among active players (Jaromír Jágr being first).
+Thornton is the 33rd player in NHL history to reach 1,300 points.
 Thornton recorded 16 goals and 49 assists during the 2014–15 season as the Sharks failed to qualify for the Stanley Cup playoffs for the first time since 2003.

-Thornton finished the 2015–16 season with 19 goals and 63 assists as the Sharks returned to the playoffs after a one-year slump.
-In the 2016 playoffs, the Sharks beat the Kings in the first round in five games, avenging a previous loss to them two years earlier.
+Thornton finished the 2015–16 season with 19 goals and 63 assists for 82 points in 78 contests as the Sharks returned to the playoffs after a one-year slump.
+In the 2016 playoffs, the Sharks beat the Los Angeles Kings in the first round in five games, avenging a previous loss to them two years earlier.
 In the second round, they defeated the Nashville Predators in seven games and advanced to the Conference Finals for the first time since 2011, where the Sharks defeated the St. Louis Blues in six games to advance to the Stanley Cup Finals for the first time in franchise history.
 This was also Thornton's first time playing in the Finals in his career.
 However, the Sharks lost to the Pittsburgh Penguins in six games in the Finals.
 Thornton finished fifth in playoff points with 21 and second in playoff assists with 18.
 At the end of the season, Thornton was named a Second-Team All-Star for the 2015–16 season.